JLWalsh/Dawn/src/dawn/analysis/STEPS.md

 that the program's types are correctly used.
 Again, the AST is walked, but this time only `val` declaration (be they inside or outside a function) and functions are typechecked.
 In order to be able to resolve the types that these declarations will contain, each time a module is entered, it's type table is retrieved using that module's node.
+Note that type tables may also lookup for a type in it's parent type table, if it does not possess the demanded type.

 Alongside this process, scopes of all existing variables will be maintained accordingly.
 In order to ensure that no variables are used before their declaration (see example below), the traversal